accordproject/concerto-docs/docs/design/specification/model-imports.md

 ## Strict:false mode

-For backwards compatability, and when running with `strict:false` imports may import types from unversioned namespaces, or may import all types in a namespace.
+For backwards compatibility, and when running with `strict:false` imports may import types from unversioned namespaces, or may import all types in a namespace.

 > Please migrate models to use versioned namespaces and imports as this capability will be deprecated and removed in a future major release.